 - present arguments from one point of view.

-- Student copies of Attachment One: Debate Guidelines
+- Student copies of Handout One: Debate Guidelines

-- Student copies of Attachment Two: Debate Scenarios
+- Student copies of Handout Two: Debate Scenarios

 Rationale for debate experience: Given that Abe Lincoln was a debater and given that any scenario has two sides or multiple perspectives, the debate format was selected to give students a "forced field" experience when examining a scenario.
 The guidelines have been provided to assist the process.
 This lesson provides extensions as well.
 This lesson may take longer than 20 minutes.